LewdLillyVT/godiag/README.md

 # GoDiag

 GoDiag is a powerful diagnostic tool that collects essential system information, providing comprehensive reports and summaries.
-This utility generates `.nfo`, `.etl`, and `.txt` reports, dumps the latest system events, and offers a detailed system info report for troubleshooting and system analysis.
+This utility generates `.nfo`, `.evtx`, and `.txt` reports, dumps the latest system events, and offers a detailed system info report for troubleshooting and system analysis.

 ## Features